Erallie/diarian/README.md

 	- The [Map View](obsidian://show-plugin?id=obsidian-map-view) ([github](https://github.com/esm7/obsidian-map-view)) plugin can also be used as an alternative for this.
 - The ability to lock and encrypt your vault.
 	- For those features, I suggest plugins from the [Obsidian Marketplace](obsidian://show-plugin?id=password) like [Protected Note](obsidian://show-plugin?id=protected-note) ([github](https://github.com/mmiksaa/obsidian-protected-note)) or [Password Protection](obsidian://show-plugin?id=password-protection) ([github](https://github.com/qing3962/password-protection))

+Feel free to create an [issue](https://github.com/Erallie/diarian/issues) if you'd like me to include any of these features!
 # Instructions
 ## Calendar
 Access the **Calendar** view from the context menu that opens after clicking the **ribbon icon**.